eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- Create tools to speed up your own and your colleagues’ workflows, particularly when pre-existing solutions are inadequate
 	- Have previously been a startup founder or worked as an early-stage engineer with a focus on privacy
 	- Annual Salary Range: $245,000—$385,000 USD
++ Familiarity with Ads privacy (GDPR, CCPA, ePD, ATT, etc.)
++ Experience with data privacy requirements stemming from regulatory and legislative mandates including CCPA, GDPR, and state data breach notification laws is desirable but not mandatory.
 + skill set:
 	- BLAH.
 + skill set: